DosWorld/btpcdos/README.md

 `src/make.bat` builds the compiler, and it is run with `src` as the current directory.
 Every path in it is relative and it uses nothing that DOS and the Windows command prompt do not both have, so the same file serves both shells.
-The programs it starts are HX-DOS images, though, and those run under DOS - under Windows the first one crashes - so DOS is where the build is done.
-There is no compiler on the Windows side to start it with: the port's compiler is an HX-DOS program.
+The programs it starts are PE-DOS images, though, and those run under DOS - under Windows the first one crashes - so DOS is where the build is done.
+There is no compiler on the Windows side to start it with: the port's compiler is an PE-DOS program.

 What the batch does, in the order it has to be done: